SuyashAnand2028/summerBootcamp/week3/todolist/README.md

-# 📝 Stylish To-Do List App
+# 📝 To-Do List App

 A clean, modern, and interactive To-Do List web application built using **HTML**, **CSS**, and **JavaScript**.
 Easily add, complete, and delete tasks with a smooth user interface and engaging effects.